anjapetry/anjapetry/README.md

 # Hi there, hallo, bonjour, dag, hej! 👋

-I'm Anja, a language-loving mainly self-taught and coding boot camp trained frontend web developer who loves to learn something new every day 🌞
+🌈 I'm Anja, a front-end web developer ( self-taught and coding boot camp trained) who loves to learn something new every day 🌞

-🔭 Currently working on my personal portfolio plus a variety of projects to deepen my knowledge React, Next.js 13, Typescript plus databases.
+🔭 Currently, I'm building my personal website and portfolio, while deepening my knowledge of React, Typescript, and Next.js 13.

-In addition to that, Three.js, Astro and Svelte are high on my want-to-learn list in 2023 & 2024.
+🖼️ Besides, I'm exploring Figma's new dev mode and UI/ UX design principles to further my web design knowledge.

-🎨 I love CSS and among its gazillion frameworks Tailwindcss is my favourite.
+🎨 I love CSS, and among its gazillion frameworks Tailwindcss is by far my favourite.

 ⌨️ Join daily.dev!
 It's a professional network for developers to learn, collaborate, and grow together.
 You can find me on dev.to as well.